project-poodle/poodle/design.md

   - 11 means scheme is encoded with __data encoding__

 - Bit 1 is the clear bit
-  - 1 means 'CLEAR' operation
+  - 1 means 'CLEAR' flag
-  - 0 means 'UPDATE' operation
+  - 0 means 'UPDATE' flag

 - Bit 0 is the timestamp and signature bit
   - 1 means there is a timestamp and signature at the end of the record